Disney Tokyo vs. DisneySea: Which One Is Right For You?

 • Soaring: Fantastic Flight (Mediterranean Harbor)

-As you can see, Tokyo Disneyland offers a more traditional Disney park experience with lands like Fantasyland and Tomorrowland, while Tokyo DisneySea has a unique nautical theme centered around different ports of call.
+As you can see, Tokyo Disneyland offers a more traditional Disney park experience with all the lands you already know and love, while Tokyo DisneySea has a totally different theme centered around ports of call.

 DisneySea’s top attractions often have a more adventurous and immersive feel compared to the classic Disney rides found at Tokyo Disneyland.